 Crime Type (Missouri Revised Statues) Definitions or sister of the whole or half-blood; or (4) Uncle, aunt, nephew or niece of the whole blood.
 Statutory Rape, First Degree (Mo.
 Rev. Stat. § 566.032): A person commits the offense of statutory rape in the first degree if he or she has sexual intercourse with another person who is less than fourteen years of age.
 Statutory Rape, Second Degree (Mo.
 Rev. Stat. § 566.034.1): A person commits the offense of statutory rape in the second degree if being twenty-one years of age or older, he or she has sexual intercourse with another person who is less than seventeen years of age.
 Other crimes under Missouri law that may be classified as a "sexual assault" include the following: Other "sexual assault" crimes Sodomy in the First Degree (Mo.
 Rev. Stat. § 566.060): A person commits the offense of sodomy in the first degree if he or she has deviate sexual intercourse with another person who is incapacitated, incapable of consent, or lacks the capacity to consent, or using forcible compulsion.
 Forcible compulsion includes the use of a substance administered without a victim's knowledge or consent which renders the victim physically or mentally impaired to be incapable of making an informed consent to sexual intercourse.
 Sodomy in the Second Degree (Mo.
 Rev. Stat. § 566.061): A person commits the offense of sodomy in the second degree if he or she has deviate sexual intercourse with another person knowing that he or she does so without that person's consent.
 Statutory Sodomy, First Degree (Mo.
 Rev. Stat. § 566.062): A person commits the offense of statutory sodomy in the first degree if he or she has deviate sexual intercourse with another person who is less than fourteen (14) years of age.
 Statutory Sodomy, Second Degree (Mo.
-Rev. Stat. § 566.064): A person commits the offense of statutory sodomy in the second degree if being twenty-one years of age or older, he or she has deviate sexual intercourse with another person who is less than seventeen years of age.
+Rev. Stat. § 566.067): A person commits the offense of statutory sodomy in the second degree if being twenty-one years of age or older, he or she has deviate sexual intercourse with another person who is less than seventeen years of age.
 Child Molestation, First Degree (Mo.
-Rev. Stat. § 566.067): A person commits the offense of child molestation in the first degree if he or she subjects another person who is less than fourteen (14) years of age to sexual contact and the offense is an aggravated sexual offense.
+Rev. Stat. § 566.067): A person commits the offense of child molestation in the first degree if he or she subjects another person who is less than fourteen (14) years of age.
+Child Molestation, First Degree (Mo.
+Rev. Stat. § 566.067): A person commits the offense of child molestation in the second degree if he or she: (1) Subjects a child who is less than fourteen (14) years of age to sexual contact and the offense is an aggravated sexual offense.
 Child Molestation, Second Degree (Mo.
-Rev. Stat. § 566.068): A person commits the offense of child molestation in the second degree if he or she: (1) Subjects a child who is less than four years older than a child who is less than seventeen years of age, subjects
+Rev. Stat. § 566.068): A person commits the offense of child molestation in the second degree if he or she: (1) Subjects a child who is less than twelve years of age to sexual contact;